Below are some useful links for learning programming. If you get stuck, don't be afraid to ask us questions in the

 The programming language you'll be using to contribute to SS14.
 If you've never programmed before, C# is a solid pick for a first language!

 A very engaging book for beginner's to C#.
-Very modern, making use of C#9 and .NET 5 with tons of projects and challenges to actually make use of your coding skills.
+Very modern, making use of C#10 and .NET 6 with tons of projects and challenges to actually make use of your coding skills.
 Highly recommended.
-(Make sure you buy the 4th Edition or newer because that one contains C#9 and .NET 5).
+Buy whatever the newest edition is (regardless of what this says), as we always stay up to date.

 CSharp Fundamentals for Absolute Beginners | Channel 9